microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_managed_identity/linux/_index.md

     ![Screenshot showing the command output](./19.png)

-* Check the blob in the portal
+- Check the blob in the Azure portal

   ![Successful upload](./20.png)